 You should once again see vertical tab management in Chrome.

-If you're used to Chrome's current tab management and don't want to switch, you can easily disable the feature using the steps outlined above.
+But if you're used to Chrome's current tab management and don't want to switch, you can easily disable the feature using the steps outlined above.
 If you want to try the new layout at any time, you can always switch the toggle back to Default in the enable-tab-grid-layout setting.

 What you need to know about the bottom tab bar